ramseyjiang/go_junior_to_mid/usages/channel/read.md

 Channels are a mechanism that allow goroutines (which are similar to threads) to pass data from one to another.
 That makes it easier to write thread-safe concurrent programs and prevent race conditions.

+Channels are ways to communicate between Goroutines by sending data through one end and receiving it at the other like a pipe.
+In their default state, an emitter Goroutine will block its execution until a receiver Goroutine takes the data.
+The same goes for a receiver Goroutine, which will block until some emitter sends data through the channel.

 It provides go keyword to create goroutines.
 When go keyword is placed before a function call, it becomes goroutines.
 Goroutines behave like threads but technically; it is an abstraction over threads.